 Feline Renal Transplantation

 Renal transplantation is a treatment option for renal failure in cats.
 Kidney transplantation in the cat is a technically challenging procedure that requires a coordinated team of surgeons, anesthesiologists, and nursing staff.
 At Penn Vet, the donor and the recipient surgeries are performed simultaneously.
-Presently, 90 to 95 percent of cats receiving kidney transplants recover sufficiently and will go home following renal transplantation and approximately 60 to 70 percent of transplanted cats are alive and continuing to do well at one year after transplant.
+Presently, 92 percent of cats receiving kidney transplants recover sufficiently and will go home following renal transplantation and approximately 60 to 70 percent of transplanted cats are alive and continuing to do well at one year after transplant.

 Our surgical team applies groundbreaking techniques and utilizes the most advanced technology for prophylactic, diagnostic, and therapeutic surgical procedures.
 We are at the forefront in redefining how surgery is performed in companion animals.